-- The EIB issued the world’s first green bond, labeled a Climate Awareness Bond (CAB), in 2007.
-Use of proceeds from the bond match disbursements to EIB lending projects contributing to climate action through renewable energy and energy efficiency projects.
+- The EIB issued the world’s first green bond, labelled a Climate Awareness Bond (CAB), in 2007.
+Use of proceeds from the bonds match disbursements to EIB lending projects that contribute to climate action through renewable energy and energy efficiency works.

 Pfizer, Inc. (Sustainability Bond)

 Pfizer Inc. offers medicines, vaccines, medical devices and consumer healthcare products for oncology, inflammation, cardiovascular and other therapeutic areas.

 - In August 2021, the company issued its second sustainability bond to date, with proceeds of the bond intended to be used for COVID-19-related research and development.

 - Specifically, the key selection criteria for the eligible projects includes research and development expenses related to COVID-19 vaccine research and development and capital expenditures in connection with the manufacture and distribution of COVID-19 vaccines.

 US International Development Finance Corp.
 (DFC) is America’s development bank.

 - The agency issued the first US government-backed investment vehicle to support women’s economic empowerment in emerging markets.
 Specifically, the use of proceeds from the bond will enable lending for micro, small, and medium enterprises owned by women in Ecuador.
 It is expected to reach more than 53,000 female entrepreneurs in the first five years of the project.